wp-plugins/wp-topbar/readme.txt

 == Screenshots ==

-1. This is a screenshot of the Options page.
-2. This is how it will look on your website.
+1. This is how it will look on your website.
+2. This is the full options page.
+3. Preview screen.
+4. Options page.
+5. Custom CSS Options.
+6. Topbar Text, Image & Link Options.
+Pl

 == Changelog ==

+= 1.2 =

+Add image background, custom css, and text alignment.

 = 1.1 =